-March 05, 2014 (Wed.)
-Leave Shepherdstown at am (Transportation provided to BWI, Baltimore (Specific parking for leaving cars will be discussed.

-Flight am Arrive at Montego Bay, Jamaica

-(1 suitcase for baggage, 1 carry on) Students are responsible for paying for additional baggage.
+March 09, 2016 (Wed.)
+Leave Shepherdstown atam (Transportation provided to BWI, Baltimore (Specific parking for leaving cars will be discussed.
+Flight direct flight Arrive at Montego Bay, Jamaica (1 suitcase for baggage less than 50 lbs., and 1 carry on) Students are responsible for paying for additional baggage.
 Travel to Mandeville, Check in, Exchange money, Survey the surroundings.
 Seminar Meeting TBA: Review Procedures, policies, safety, communication while in Jamaica.
 Check in and tour the Golf View Hotel and the close surroundings.
 Preparation for practicum teaching & clinical work in Mandeville.
-Evening Welcome Social

-March 06, 2014 Overview of the schools and Health system.

-March 07, 2014

-Travel to Schools for the Education Students and Hospitals/Health Centers for the Nursing Students.
+March 10, 2016 (Th.)
+Overview of the schools and Health system.
+7:30-9:30 Mandeville Primary, 9:45 - 11:45 Manchester Class B Hospital, 11:45 to 1:00 Travel to Spalding and Eat Lunch on the Bus, 1:00 Percy Junor Hospital Class C,Travel to Schools for the Education Students and Hospitals/Health Centers for the Nursing Students.
 Tour worksite, attend meetings and meet the administration and other teachers/nurses.
-Possible tour of the Mandeville Coffee Factory.
+Possible Late tour of the Mandeville Coffee Factory.

-Observe and Assist with Teaching/Clinicals.
-Nursing Students will go to Manchester Hospital and/or another Education Students will go to Manchester Primary/Middle School and/or another.
+- March 11, 2016 (Fri) 6:30/7:00 am Observe and Assist with Teaching/Clinicals.
+Nursing Students will go to Manchester Hospital and/or another Hospital.
+Education Students will go to Manchester Primary/Middle School and/or another.
 Visit Northern Caribbean University (am).
-Visit the Education and Nursing Departments.
-Early social on Friday Night Welcome to Jamaica.
-Early dinner and preparation for trip on Saturday.

-March 08, 2014 (Sat.)
-Leave Early - Travel to Dunn's River Falls.
+Visit the Education and Nursing Department.
+Prepare for trip on Saturday.
+Experience the Market. - March 12, 2016 (Sat.)
+Leave Early Travel to Dunn's River Falls.
 On the return trip to Mandeville stop at a farm to see a Blue Mountain Farm/Plantation to see a coffee farm.
-In addition, if time allows, visit Banana Plantation.

-March 09, 2014 Church Service in Jamaica am

-Possible Cricket Match and/or relax and enjoy the pool Seminar Meeting: Preparation for schools and clinical.
-(Early)

-March 10, 2014 (Mon.)
-Very busy day: Early Breakfast

-Full day of teaching practicum and nursing clinical.
-Nursing Students begin at 6:30 am and Education Students begin at 7:00 am.
-(1st Shift at the Schools 7-12, Stay for part of 2nd Shift) Both groups can walk to their practicum and/or clinical site.
-The exact time will be determined.
-Students take your lunches.
-Guest Lecturer: 6:30pm
+In addition, if time allows, visit Banana Plantation. - March 13, 2016 Church Service in Jamaica \\\\\ am Possible Cricket Match and/or relax and enjoy the pool Seminar Meeting: Preparation for schools and clinical.
+(Early) - March 14, 2016 (Mon.)
+Very busy day: Early Breakfast Full day of teaching practicum and nursing clinical.
+Nursing Students begin at 6:00 am (Trip to Spalding/Percy Junor) and Education Students begin at 7:00 am.
+Manchester Primary/Middle (1st Shift at the Schools 7-12, Stay for part of 2nd Shift) The exact time will be determined.

-March 11, 2014 Observation and assist with Teaching/Clinical in small groups University Professors will visit and meet with students and Cooperating Teachers/Nursing Faculty.
 E-mail exchanges to keep in touch.
 Farewell & appreciation for the experience.
-Seminar Meeting - Discussion of Days events Guest Lecturer: 6:30 pm

-March 12, 2014 Practicum Teaching.
-Evening guest lecturer.

-Travel to new site, possibility of May Pen and/or Mile Gully, Coley Mountain, Visit a Class C Hospital, for another possible practicum opportunity.
-Possible trip to G.C.
-Foster-Olympic Training Facility Brief Tour of WINDELCO

-Evening Seminar Meeting: Guest Lecturer: 6:30 pm

-March 13, 2014 (Thur) Service Day: Possible Wellness Fair for students preparing to be teachers and/or for full time teachers.
-(Churches Teacher's College)

-Eat early lunch

-P. M. Service Project in Mandeville 2:45 - 5:45.
-Location of the orphanage:

-Seminar Meeting: Meet with Shepherd Faculty to discuss day.

-March 14, 2014 (Fri.)
-Experience the Market and TOUR the Coffee Factory (if we are unable on March 6th).
+Students take your lunches.
+Guest Lecturers: 6:30pm (All are tentative: Sidney on Culture?, Traditional Medicine ?
+Angie Schools and Language, Tony Watson Windalco Business) - March 15, 2016 (Tue) Nurses Percy Junor and Education at rural school: Seminar Meeting - Discussion of Days events Guest Lecturer: 6:30 pm (Two judges including one possible Supreme Court - Legal and Political System) - March 16, 2016 (Wed) Long Day Trip to May Pen and Spanish Town: Travel to new site, possibility May Pen, Nursing Stud.
+Visit a Class C Hospital, Education go to Hazard Elementary if time allows.
+Trip to G.C.
+Foster-Olympic Training Facility.
+Rope Factory, Middlesex International College. - March 17, 2016 (Thur) Service Day or on Friday the 18th: Education Rural School (Same as Tuesday) Nursing Students at Manchester Hospital.
+P. M. Service Project in Mandeville 2:45 5:45.
+Location of the orphanage OR AM on way to Negril on Friday.
+Seminar Meeting: Meet with Shepherd Faculty to discuss day. - March 18, 2016 (Fri.)
 Prepare for trip to Negril.
-Early social - Farewell to Mandeville friends.
+Farewell to Mandeville friends.
 Brief stops along the way such as at Bamboo Alley.
-Check into hotel at Negril by 5:00 pm.
+Check into hotel at Negril.
 Dinner and visit Rick's Café (Observe Cliff Divers).
+Enjoy the 7 miles of white sand beach.